BBC Radio 4 Appeal

 Presented by Benjamin Zephaniah

-On Sunday 9 August, acclaimed musician, poet and actor Benjamin Zephaniah presents our charity appeal on BBC Radio 4.
+On Sunday 9 August, acclaimed musician, poet and actor Benjamin Zephaniah presented our charity appeal on BBC Radio 4.

 “The arts transformed my life.
 I remember the exact day I chose the road that led away from crime towards a life of music and poetry.”

-Benjamin talks about his own experience of prison, how being in prison can make a bad start in life worse and the role the arts play in rehabilitation.
-He explains how Good Vibrations’ gamelan music projects help people collaborate, find hope for the future and break the cycle of re-offending.
-By supporting this appeal you will help make a difference to the lives of hundreds more men, women and young people.
+Benjamin talked about his own experience of prison, how being in prison can make a bad start in life worse and the role the arts play in rehabilitation.
+He explained how Good Vibrations’ gamelan music projects help people collaborate, find hope for the future and break the cycle of re-offending.
+By supporting this appeal you can help make a difference to the lives of hundreds more men, women and young people.

 How to donate: